 Sometimes the natural waxing and waning of tics makes it appear that the tics have responded to a particular treatment.

-Oral antipsychotics may be required—for example:
+Oral antipsychotics may be required for symptoms that are more difficult to control—for example:

 Risperidone 0.25 to 1.5 mg 2 times a day